Stephd91/FastAPI/README.md

 - [GitHub account](https://github.com/)

 ## Setup
-Clone the repository then go to the root directory :
+1. Clone the git repository then go to the root directory :

    ```bash
    git clone https://github.com/Stephd91/FastAPI.git
    cd FastAPI
    ```
-Create a .env file that will hold your database connection infos :
+2. Create a .env file that will hold your database connection infos :
    ```bash
    cd app
    touch .env
    ```
-Inside the .env, list the following environment variables that will be called by the *config/config_sqlalchemy.py* script :
+3. Inside the .env, list the following environment variables that will be called by the *config/config_sqlalchemy.py* script :
 ```bash
 DB_USER=postgres
 DB_PASSWORD=yourpassword